 There are few things that give TLO more delight than ragging on The Pioneer Woman.
-My personal biggest complaint with her is that most of her recipes that I’ve attempted just turned out mediocre at best.
-I consider myself an able home cook, but I just can’t make her food taste good.
+My personal biggest complaint with her is that most of her recipes that I've attempted just turned out mediocre at best.
+I consider myself an able home cook, but I just can't make her food taste good.
 It never looks like this:

 The most egregious was when I attempted Ree's cornbread recipe, that probably had a huge lead-up about how "The Marlboro Man (my hubby) just hates food that isn't raw steak, so I had to convince him to try my great-grand-mema's recipes, and he LOVED IT!"
 The cornbread sucked, and after all the bad food blogger cornbread recipes that I've tried, these days I just resort to the boxed Jiffy stuff.